Estimated reading time: 4 minutes

 Understanding debt consolidation loans.

-We came up with a sample scenario involving an auto repair shop to help you understand what business debt consolidation is.
-The owner of the auto repair shop took out a $200,000 business loan with a 60-month payback term to build an additional service bay.
-Soon thereafter, the owner needed to borrow money to pay his bills and his auto shop technicians’ salaries, so he took out a $75,000 short-term business loan with a 12-month payback term.
+We devised a sample scenario involving an auto repair shop to help you understand what business debt consolidation is.
+First, the auto repair shop owner took out a $200,000 business loan with a 60-month payback to build an additional service bay.
+Soon after that, the owner needed to borrow money to pay bills and the auto shop technicians’ salaries.
+So, the owner took out a $75,000 short-term business loan with a 12-month payback term.

 Make sure it is the right choice.

 Another thing to consider is how much interest you will be paying.
 You might get a lower interest rate on a debt consolidation loan with a longer term, but this could result in you having to pay more in interest over the life of the loan.

 After examining your business’s financial situation, shop for the lowest rates and best terms if you decide that a debt consolidation loan is a good solution.
 It is also good to contact the lenders on your shortlist and ask about their business loan fees.
 Some of the most common fees include origination, processing, and wire transfer.
 Also, do not forget to ask if they charge penalties for prepaying on your consolidation loan.